 I’m not gonna lie, these baby wraps looked really complicated to use at first.
 I struggled with the Boba wrap a few times at home and couldn’t figure out how tight or loose to make the wrap before placing the baby in it.

 The Solly Baby wrap is easier to use because the stretch and length feels just right.
+The one size fits all allows for quick customization.
 I got it right the first time I tried in front of the mirror and I didn’t have to adjust it at all during the walk with my baby.
+Once put on properly, the Solly Baby wrap distributes the weight, making it comfortable on your upper body.

 You won’t have a problem figuring out how to use this wrap if you watch their tutorial and read the instructions that come with the wrap.
 You can find the video tutorial here.